Web Design vs. Web Development: What's the Difference?

 Even though the terms have become interchangeable in casual conversation, when you break each one down into the specifics, they’re quite different.
-If you’re looking for a new website, knowing the difference between a web design agency and a web development agency can save you a lot of time.
+If you’re looking for a new website, knowing the difference between a web designer and a web developer can save you a lot of time.

-The main difference is web design refers to a website’s look and feel while web development handles the interactivity and functionality of the site.
-It’s what is designed for the user to interact with, but without any of the interaction elements.
-Using color, space, and other graphic design principles highlighted below, designers create an aesthetically appealing website for users to visit.
+The main difference is that a web designer is responsible for a website’s look and feel, while a web developer handles the applications and functionality of the site.
+A designer creates and styles the graphics, objects, and layout for the user to interact with, but without any of the programmed interactive elements.
+In short, using color, space, and other graphic design principles highlighted below, web designers create an aesthetically appealing website for users to visit.

 Web development is the coding or programming that allows users to click and navigate from page to page.
-Think of it as the director behind the camera; it’s always there but in a good movie you’ll never think about it.
+Think of a web developer as the director behind the camera; they are always there, but in a good movie you’ll never think about them.
 The same thing goes for websites.